shahab-sarmashghi/RESPECT/README.md

 # RESPECT
 RESPECT is a tool for estimating the repeat spectra and parameters such as genome length and coverage from low-coverage sequencing reads (genome-skims).
-The preprint of the manuscript where we describe the algorithm and test RESPECT on simulated short reads and SRA data:
+The manuscript where we describe the algorithm and test RESPECT on simulated short reads and SRA data:
  - [Sarmashghi S, Balaban M, Rachtman E, Touri B, Mirarab S, Bafna V (2021) Estimating repeat spectra and genome length from low-coverage genome skims with RESPECT.
 PLoS Comput Biol 17(11): e1009449. https://doi.org/10.1371/journal.pcbi.1009449][1]